 Earlier this year I finished my Master’s thesis on the origin of the long vowels in Finnic languages (after about three years, three advisors and three downsizes in coverage).
 The topic has been for long under debate, but seems to now have settled on a new fairly economical solution.
 This hinges on what I call Lehtinen’s Law: in early Finnic, *a *ä lengthen under fairly specific conditions and are then raised to *oo *ee.
 What I have ended up covering is a detailed overview of the earlier research and what the big picture looks like currently, including several new details: e.g. the observation that several loanwords from Indo-European, such as *soola ‘salt’, provide corroborating evidence for a development *aa > *oo in Finnic.
 (This will be, I hope, a prelude to a string of papers where I aim to rework the phonological reconstruction of Proto-Uralic into a less Finnocentric mold.)

 Unfortunately something in the University of Helsinki thesis repository backend has been broken for several months now, with no ETA for a fix, and new Master’s theses have not been uploaded since March.
-Until recently all I have offered interested colleagues asking is that the thesis “will be coming” online at some undefined point (placeholder here).
+Until recently all I have offered interested colleagues asking is that the thesis “will be coming” online at some undefined point (edit Jan 2019: official release now here).
 Over at this blog, I don’t think I’ve more than passingly alluded to it being finished.

 The time is ripe to do something about this myself though.
 I’ve recently put together a slightly fixed version (mainly inserted missing references, or the details of some that were still “forthcoming” by the time I left it in) and just emailed a copy to some people.
 On the weekend I’ve also uploaded the work on Academia.edu for public access.
 If you’d rather download it right away, I also have a direct download link.